-Image of Courtyard by Marriot guest room provided by Marriot
+Image of Courtyard by Marriott guest room provided by Marriott

 Throughout his 10 years working in the hospitality industry, Errol Thomas, general manager of the Courtyard by Marriott hotel in Hillsboro, has challenged himself to find new ways to conserve energy.
 The Courtyard has been renovated multiple times over the years, helping the hotel stay competitive as consumer trends change.
 Alongside aesthetic changes like fresh wallpaper and new curtains, the renovations focus on making operations more sustainable.
 “We try to make our hotels more efficient with every update,” Thomas said.

 In 2021, Thomas and the manager of another Marriott property in Hillsboro, TownePlace Suites, identified an opportunity to save energy and improve guest comfort by replacing the old and unreliable in-room packaged terminal heat pumps (PTHPs) at their hotels with modern, energy-efficient models.
 PTHPs are heating and air conditioning units in each room that maintain a comfortable environment for guests.

 The older, inefficient PTHPs had started to cause problems as they aged.
 Many of the units were malfunctioning and required frequent maintenance to stay operational.
 The units were also difficult to use for some guests.
 The imprecise knobs used to control the thermostat made it challenging for guests to select their desired room temperature.